Ph.D., Docent, Senior researcher,

 See the Staff and Contact page

-Head of the Department of Geosciences (GEO) and deputy head of the Research Division at the Swedish Museum of Natural History.
-Responsible for personnel, budget and long term strategic planning for the collections and research at GEO.
+Head of the Research Division at the Swedish Museum of Natural History.
+Responsible for personnel, budget and long term strategic planning for the collections and research at the museum.
 Research in geochemistry within a number of international research projects and PhD supervision.
 Teaching isotope geochemistry at Stockholm University where I also hold a docent position.

 I am a geochemist applying isotopes as my primary tool using the Department of Geosciences state of the art isotope laboratories for determination of isotope composition in a variety of materials.
 My main research area cover questions related to element transport from continental sources through river transport and deposition in marine sediments.
 Understanding how and how fast elements are transported in the natural environment is a great help for understanding several key processes at the Earth’s surface.
 These key processes include a variety of topics such as evolution of life and impact on climate.